Photos by NASA

 Q: What is quantum medicine?

-A: Dr. Bruce Copen is a pioneer in radionics and the godfather of quantum medicine which involves the application of conventional and unconventional quantum physics principles, more specifically, quantum theory and quantum field theory in conventional medicine.
+A: Dr. Bruce Copen is the godfather of quantum medicine which involves the application of conventional and unconventional quantum physics principles, more specifically, quantum theory and quantum field theory in conventional medicine.
 It also branches out to alternative and non-mainstream electrodynamics.
+Quantum medicine focuses on healing at the levels of energy, vibration, and frequency.

 Q: What is regenerative medicine?